surgatengit/ADFSpoof2024/README.md

 A python tool to forge AD FS security tokens.

-Created by Doug Bienstock [(@doughsec)](https://twitter.com/doughsec) while at Mandiant FireEye.
+Created by Doug Bienstock [(@doughsec)](https://twitter.com/doughsec) while at Mandiant FireEye. and forked the updated and bumped version from 4k4xs4pH1r3.

 ## Detailed Description